Play Your Hunch

-Play Your Hunch was an American game show first hosted by Merv Griffin from 1958 to 1962 and then hosted by Gene Rayburn and finally by Robert Q. Lewis until 1963.
+Play Your Hunch is an American game show first hosted by Merv Griffin from 1958 to 1962 and then hosted by Gene Rayburn and finally by Robert Q. Lewis until 1963.
 The announcers for the show were, respectively, Johnny Olson, Wayne Howell and Roger Tuttle.
 In 2001, Play Your Hunch was ranked #43 on TV Guide's "50 Greatest Game Shows of All Time".

-Play Your Hunch was a Mark Goodson-Bill Todman production.
-It has been considered to be something of a "spin-off" of another successful Goodson-Todman game, To Tell the Truth.
+Play Your Hunch was a Mark Goodson–Bill Todman production.
 It featured one of Robert Redford's first professional acting roles, with Ted Koppel also making an early career appearance.

 Broadcast history

 The show first aired on CBS from 1958 to 1959.
-ABC picked it up in the same year, and then NBC aired it for the rest of its run, concluding in 1963.
+ABC began carrying it on January 5, 1959, and then NBC aired it for the rest of its run, concluding in 1963.
 During the NBC run, two different prime time versions aired - one in 1960, and one in 1962.

 Hosts and announcers

 The series was originally hosted by Merv Griffin.
 He left on September 28, 1962, to begin his talk show.
 Gene Rayburn briefly took over from October 15 to November 16, 1962, before being reassigned to The Match Game.
 Robert Q. Lewis then took over for the rest of the run.

 Announcer Johnny Olson substituted for Griffin on December 29, 1961 and March 6, 1962.
 This was Olson's first regular announcing job with longtime employer Mark Goodson.